 I wanted to add some links that are relevant to the times were living in, even though in a previous blog I said I was "done with links".
-Just this once, I've curated a short list of podcasts and recordings that I've been listening to.
+Just this once, (as I've said so many times!)
+I've curated a short list of podcasts and recordings that I've been listening to.

 This interview with Dr. Bandy Lee on Bill Moyers intrigued me because some are gobsmacked (I know I am) that so many people seem to be unable recognize dangerous personality disorders.
 The interview is here.